-The Thornton Abbey Project – One Curators Journey in Archaeology
+One Curator’s Journey in Archaeology

 By Nicole Aszalos, Musuem of Ontario Archaeology Curator

 On Saturday June 11th I arrived at the Thornton Abbey Project excavation camp mid-afternoon by train.
-It was dreary, cold, and I was jet-lagged.
-There were about 15 of us there by the end of the night with the majority of us being either Canadian or American.
+It was dreary and cold, and I was jet-lagged.
+There were about 15 of us there by the end of the night, with the majority of us being either Canadian or American.
 We worked the site 6 days of the week, rain or shine.
 Our excavation included an area of trenches that were re-opened from last year and one new one, so the first few days were digging out the remaining back-fill before we could start into the new levels where the skeletons were buried.

 Uncovering Human Remains

 Uncovering the human remains is quite a meticulous process, but the cautiousness and care that it takes to uncover a skeleton is something that I loved most about it.
 It is important to be very careful because the human remains we were excavating were upwards of 1000 years old and very fragile.
-We want to prevent as much damage as we can to the human remains as we can while excavating them, especially because they can potentially become more fragile the longer they are exposed to the elements.
+We want to prevent as much damage to the remains as we can while excavating them, especially because they can potentially become more fragile the longer they are exposed to the elements.

-The rest of the last week continued with more excavations of burials including multiple disturbed burials.
+The rest of the last week continued with more excavations of burials, including multiple disturbed burials.
 These were fascinating.
-As I was trying to find the arm of one skeleton I end up coming across the leg of another.
+As I was trying to find the arm of one skeleton I ended up coming across the leg of another.
 One student came across an upside down mandible on the pelvis of the skeleton he was unearthing.
 Finds like those made for even more interesting days on the field.
 Overall this was a great experience.
 I would do it again in a heartbeat (even with the cold and rainy weather).

 If anyone would like to learn more about the purpose of the 2016 excavations and some history behind the site, feel free to check out the Thornton Abbey Project